Kokum butter is one of the best butter for use on the skin due to its emollient and restorative abilities.

-- Kokum butter contains a significant amount of vitamin E, a potent antioxidant.
+Kokum butter contains a significant amount of vitamin E, a potent antioxidant.
+It also softens and conditions.

-- Highly moisturising, kokum butter helps heal dry and cracked skin especially lips, elbows, knees and soles of feet.
+Kokum butter helps heal dry and cracked skin especially lips, elbows, knees, and soles of feet.
 It may also aid in improving the appearance of scars and stretch marks.

-- Kokum butter is rich in essential fatty acids, which softens the skin and helps promote elasticity.
+Kokum butter is rich in essential fatty acids.
+This property softens the skin and helps promote elasticity and suppleness.

 Related Content: Benefits of Illipe Nut Butter

 You will need 4 oz of kokum butter, 1 oz of illipe nut butter or cocoa butter, 1 teaspoon each of tamanu oil and emu oil, and 1 teaspoon of rosehip seed oil for this recipe.